 The Company assesses on a forward-looking basis the expected credit losses (ECL) associated with its financial assets carried at amortized cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-Impairment losses are presented within other expenses, net in the statement of total comprehensive income.
+Impairment losses are presented separately in the statement of total comprehensive income.